June 4 – July 29, 2018

 Animal behavior is the study of how and why animals do what they do– e.g., feed, mate, fight, cooperate and raise offspring.
 The study of animal behavior integrates the study of physiology, cognition, ecology and evolution to understand how organisms cope with their environment, including the social environment.

 In this course, you will:

-- Discover why animals behave as they do – and you will have to discard many of your former ideas about animal behavior.
+- Discover why animals behave as they do

 - Investigate the relationships between animals and their physical environment as well as between other organisms.